angelabad/angelabadme/curriculum/content/_index.md

 ###### *January 2011 - Present*
 ### Ludei - Devops Engineer

 Sole creator and manager in charge of a fully autoscaled and fault tolerant platform with thousands of users.
-Architect of backend / frontend / workers, created using infrastructure such as code using Terraform, Cloudformation, packer and ansible as primary tools; with technologies such as AWS: vpc, ec2, opsworks and sqs among others.
+Architect of backend / frontend / workers, created using infrastructure as code using Terraform, Cloudformation, packer and ansible as primary tools; with technologies such as AWS: vpc, ec2, opsworks and sqs among others.
 Everything totally monitored using Cloudwatch, Pagerduty and Icinga2.

 * Implement and manage infrastructure based on Packer, Ansible and Terraform
 * Manage the entire Amazon AWS platform: Iam, Api Gateways, Lambdas, VPCs, Sqs,  load balancers, auto-scaling